 The spiny ridgeline, the enormous views, the chains bolted to rugged cliffs — Angels Landing is a YouTube and Instagram sensation for a reason.

-On paper, Angels Landing’s 5.4 miles (round trip) and 1,500 feet of elevation gain might sound comparable to many moderately difficult hikes out there.
+On paper, Angels Landing’s 5.4 miles (round trip) and 1,500 feet of elevation gain might sound comparable to many moderately difficult day hikes out there.
 At least that’s what I thought before I got to the trail.
-But I soon realized that the trail has some unique qualities that have nothing to do with mileage and grade — namely its sheer drops and abrupt rises.
+But I soon realized that the trail has some unique qualities that have nothing to do with mileage and grade — namely its sheer drops, abrupt rises, and notorious chain section in the last half-mile.
 Its challenges combine for a strenuous hike, and most people take 3 to 5 hours to complete it.

 For me, what set Angels Landing apart was what I call the “double drop” — areas where a chasm opens up on both sides of the trail, and you have a brief feeling of being on a tightrope.
 Usually, you’ll have a chain to help you out in those areas, but sometimes you’re on your own for a short distance.